MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest3.md

 ````text
 Return details for a given product ID
 ````
-and click on the *Flash* icon and add
+and click on the *Power Fx* icon and add
 ````json
 outputs('Query_OData_entities')?['body/data']
 ````